// SPDX-License-Identifier: MIT // SpatialDDS Specification 1.4 (© Open AR Cloud Initiative)

 topics[].type / version / qos_profile |

-Topic Identity keys used to filter and match streams. |
+Topic Identity keys used to filter and match streams; see the allowed sets above. |

 reply_topic, query_id |